Postpartum Recovery Timeline: Recovering From Labor and Delivery

 Try running the tap to encourage urination

-Drink lots of water and other fluids to ensure that you are hydrated enough to pass urine.
+Drink plenty of water and other fluids to ensure you are adequately hydrated and able to pass urine.

 Another concern you may have after giving birth is urinary incontinence.
 Wearing a sanitary pad may be helpful with this condition.
 Kegel exercises can help strengthen your pelvic floor muscles, which in turn can help stop the leakage.
-Ask your healthcare provider for advice on how to do Kegel exercises or what to do if the incontinence doesn’t go away with time.
+Ask your healthcare provider for advice on how to perform Kegel exercises or what to do if the incontinence doesn’t improve over time.

 Your Post-Baby Bump

-You may be concerned that after delivery you still look pregnant.
+You may be concerned that after delivery, you still look pregnant.
 This is normal, as your abdominal muscles stretch a lot during pregnancy and do not snap back immediately.
-It will be a while before your body resumes its pre-pregnancy shape and fitness level.
+It will take some time for your body to return to its pre-pregnancy shape and fitness level.

-Certain gentle postpartum exercises like leg raises, knee touches, and leg extensions are good for toning those stretched-out muscles.
+Certain gentle postpartum exercises, such as leg raises, knee touches, and leg extensions, are beneficial for toning those stretched-out muscles.
 When you're ready, and with your healthcare provider's approval, you can begin regular workouts.
-Exercising three times a week and keeping an eye on your food intake can help tone your abdomen and even help you lose some of that baby weight.
+Exercising three times a week and monitoring your food intake can help tone your abdomen and even aid in losing some of that baby weight.

-For some moms the muscles of the rectus abdominus separate during pregnancy and don’t go back to their normal positions.
+For some parents, the muscles of the rectus abdominis separate during pregnancy and don’t return to their normal positions.
 This is called diastasis recti.
 If your healthcare provider diagnoses you with diastasis recti, you may be referred to a physical therapist.
 In some cases, surgery may be required to close the muscles.

 Hemorrhoids

 If during your pregnancy you had hemorrhoids or varicose veins in your vulva, these conditions may worsen after delivery.
 They may even appear for the first time during labor, due to the intense straining.
-In time, these conditions may subside or go away completely.
+Over time, these conditions may subside or disappear completely.

 Here are some of the ways you can seek comfort if you suffer from hemorrhoids or vulvar varicosities: